Red-billed chough: Distribution and habitat

-The red-billed chough breeds in Ireland, western Great Britain, the Isle of Man, southern Europe and the Mediterranean basin, the Alps, and in mountainous country across Central Asia, India and China, with two separate populations in the Ethiopian Highlands.
+The red-billed chough breeds in Ireland, western Great Britain, the Isle of Man, Brittany, the Alps, La Palma in the Canary Islands, across southern Europe and the Mediterranean basin, northern Arabia, northern Iraq, Iran, Afghanistan, and in mountainous country across Central Asia, India and China, with two separate populations in the Ethiopian Highlands.
 It is a non-migratory resident throughout its range.

 Its main habitat is high mountains; it is found between 2000 and 2,500 m in North Africa, and mainly between 2400 and 3,000 m in the Himalayas.
 In that mountain range it reaches 6000 m in the summer, and has been recorded at 7950 m altitude on Mount Everest.
 In the British Isles and Brittany it also breeds on coastal sea cliffs, feeding on adjacent short grazed grassland or machair.
 It was formerly more widespread on coasts but has suffered from the loss of its specialised habitat.
 It tends to breed at a lower elevation than the Alpine chough, that species having a diet better adapted to high altitudes.